Quick Takes

 ,

-Introduction Every winning retail media campaign starts with a SKU-Level Brief, a one-page document that aligns your team on exactly which products you’ll promote, to whom, when and how much you’ll spend.
+Every winning retail media campaign starts with a SKU-Level Brief, a one-page document that aligns your team on exactly which products you’ll promote, to whom, when and how much you’ll spend.
 This level of precision prevents wasted budget and ensures each SKU gets the attention it deserves.
-To revisit the eight pillars that make
+To revisit the eight pillars that make briefs

 Infographic with a purple background featuring the title "Retail Media Networks" in white and "360° Agency Models" in green.
 On the right, a white circular network icon shows four connected dots forming a ring, representing collaboration and full-service agency models.